GoogleCloudPlatform/ml-on-gcp/gae_serve/README.md

 1. `cd ml-on-gcp/gae_serve`

-1. The name `modelserve` (appearing in `app.yaml` and `modelserve.yaml`) is tentative which can be changed to something else.
+1. The name `modelserve` (appearing in `app.yaml` and `modelserve.yaml`) is tentative which can be changed.
+You should make the same change in the steps below.

 1. Update `modelserve.yaml`:  Replace `PROJECT_ID` with your GCP project's id in this line:

     `host: "PROJECT_ID.appspot.com"`

-    * You can specify a different host, such as `"something-dot-PROJECT_ID.appspot.com"`.

     * Note that this file defines the API specifying the input `X` to be an array of arrays of floats, and output `y` to be an array of floats.
-The model included in this sample code `lr.pkl` is a pickled linear regression model with 2-dimensional inputs.
+The model included in this sample code `lr.pkl` is a pickled [linear regression model](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) with 2-dimensional inputs.

 1. Deploy the service endpoint:

     `gcloud service-management deploy modelserve.yaml`

-    This step deploys a [Cloud Endpoint](https://cloud.google.com/endpoints/) service, which allows us to monitor the API usage.
+    This step deploys a [Cloud Endpoint](https://cloud.google.com/endpoints/) service, which allows us to monitor the API usage on the [Endpoints](https://console.cloud.google.com/endpoints) console page.

-1. If the deployment is successful, get the deployment's config id from console.
-It should look like `2017-08-03r0`.

-    You can find all the config ids by running the following:
+1. If the deployment is successful, get the deployment's config id either from the [Endpoints](https://console.cloud.google.com/endpoints) console page under the service's Deployment history tab, or you can find all the configuration IDs by running the following:

     `gcloud service-management configs list --service="PROJECT_ID.appspot.com"`

-    The `r0, r1, ...` in the config id indicate the revision numbers, and you should use the highest (most recent) revision number.
+    The configuration ID should look like `2017-08-03r0`.
+The `r0, r1, ...` part in the configuration IDs indicate the revision numbers, and you should use the highest (most recent) revision number.

-1. Create a GCS bucket and copy the sample model file over:
+1. Create a GCS bucket with your choice of a `BUCKET_NAME`, and copy the sample model file over:

     ```
     gsutil mb gs://BUCKET_NAME
     gsutil cp lr.pkl gs://BUCKET_NAME
     ```

-    The pickled file `lr.pkl` is a linear regression model that takes 2-dimensional inputs.

 1. Update `app.yaml`: